 - A web browser, which you clearly have.

 Following are the instructions to connect to your ALFA Network router's interface for configuration and diagnotstics.

-Make sure that you are connected to your ALFA Network router, either by ethernet cable of over
+1. Make sure you are connected to your ALFA Network router

 How to configure your ALFA Network router

 Once you have logged in to the ALFA Network admin interface you should be able to change any settings that are

 Be careful when you configure your router so that you don't break the network.